We’ve been setting appointments for insurance agents since 2006.

-Within the first year of an agency holding regular insurance review appointments, the no-show rate is typically higher.
+No-show rates are typically higher within the first year of an agency holding regular insurance review appointments.

-We have seen that when agents stick with the program through the first bit of no-shows, their no-shows end up decreasing over time as a result of a few factors.
+We have seen that when agents stick with the program through the first bit of no-shows, their no-shows decrease over time due to a few factors.

-Ensuring that reminder/confirmation calls or texts are made, emphasizing the importance of these appointments, and even sending relevant information before the meeting are just a few things that have helped agents get through that rough patch of no-shows.
+Making reminder/confirmation calls or texts, emphasizing the importance of these appointments, and even sending relevant information before the meeting are just a few things that have helped agents get through that rough patch of no-shows.

-Many people we call have no idea what an insurance review is, let alone how important and beneficial it is.
+Many people we call have yet to learn what an insurance review is and have no idea how important and beneficial it is.